forquare/hashbang0.com/content/post/2020-12-26-bitwarden-rs/index.md

 From here I've got three decisions:

-1. Build and install bitwarden_rs myself
+1. Build and install vaultwarden myself
-2. Build and install from Ports - it was added on 2020-12-18: [security/bitwarden_rs](https://www.freshports.org/security/bitwarden_rs/)
+2. Build and install from Ports - it was added on 2020-12-18: [security/vaultwarden](https://www.freshports.org/security/vaultwarden/)
 3. Install from as a Package

 3 is my preference since packages provide a quick download of everything you need, already compiled.